sairaorgb/obsidianNotes/DSA/Programiz/C++ Syntax/OOPs Paradigm in CPP.md

 **C++ Default Copy Constructor**

 - If we have not defined a copy constructor.
-The compiler used the default copy constructor to copy the contents of one object of the Wall class to another ( the above will be done without a constr but the order will be default) .
+The compiler use the default copy constructor to copy the contents of one object of the Wall class to another ( the above will be done without a constr but the order will be default) .